JordiRos/dryGL/README.md

 ========
 - AppVbo: Usage of Vbo / Ibo for rendering a cube in 3D
 - AppFbo: Usage of Fbo object for rendering to texture
-- AppQuadBatch: Usage of QuadBatch for rendering quads to screen the easy way
+- AppQuadBatch: Usage of QuadBatch for rendering quads to screen the easy way with mat4 transforms
 - AppGLSL: Screen space GLSL shader

 Roadmap